 For instance, when I was in university and at the NIH, my name was on every paper that came from our laboratories because I was deeply involved in all the details of the experiments carried out by my colleagues who worked with me.
 But when I went to Merck, I was in charge of many research people.
 As head of research, it was my job to participate in many of the experiments, suggesting direction, and suggesting specific experiments.
 Some research leaders put their name on all the papers.
 Publications are very critical for scientists.
 But when the head of research puts their name on a publication, it immediately reduces the value of the person who's working under you because you will be seen as the senior person.

 The generous thing to do is to leave your name off the paper.
 I had a rule when I went to Merck in that I insisted my name never be on a publication.
-If you look at the rest of the industry, the opposite was the case; the head of research was always a co-author.
+If you look at the rest of the industry, the opposite was the case: the head of research was always a co-author.
 That was my way of indicating that I will hold them responsible for a project.
-But give them 100% of the credit when they succeed.
+But give them 100 percent of the credit when they succeed.

 Do you have any general life advice for students here at Penn?

-Recognize early that your time at Penn gives you a good platform of knowledge, but that you will be learning new things the rest of your lives and your learning will not stop.
-That's what life is about -- I'm constantly working on things that I don't completely understand.
+Recognize early that your time at Penn gives you a good platform of knowledge, but that you will be learning new things the rest of your life and your learning will not stop.
+That's what life is about — I'm constantly working on things that I don't completely understand.
 But for me and many others, that’s exciting because it means I’m learning.